 - Choose your battles – keep the peace as much as possible.
 Kids will shut down if the complaints never end,

-- Children not only need parental structure, they crave it.
+- Children not only need parental structure, but they also crave it.
 They feel safe and secure when an adult is in control.
 The freedom to go on and on without limits is frightening.
 Don’t squash their natural curiosity.
 Use those situations as teachable moments.

 Parenting is hard work, but it is the most rewarding work you will ever do.
 Give it your best and you will help create a better world for generations to come.